Natalya Gorbanevskaya: Dissident activities

 From 1968 onwards Gorbanevskaya was active in what was later called the Soviet "dissident movement."

 She was founder and first editor of A Chronicle of Current Events, a samizdat publication that focused on the violation of basic human rights in the Soviet Union.
 Her contribution was to compile and edit the reports, and then type the first six carbon copies of the issue, the "zero-generation" copy, for further replication and distribution.

 Gorbanevskaya was also one of eight protesters in the 25 August 1968 Red Square demonstration against the Soviet invasion of Czechoslovakia.
 Having recently given birth, she was not immediately tried with the other demonstrators.
 She used this time to follow the trial in the Chronicle of Current Events, and published the accumulated documentation abroad in French and Russian (Polden).
 The book appeared in English in 1972 as Red Square at Noon.

 In 1969, she signed An Appeal to The UN Committee for Human Rights.

 In December 1969 Gorbanevskaya was arrested.
-In July the following year she was put on trial and found guilty of offences under Article 190-1 of the RSFSR Criminal Code, committed while of unsound mind.
+In July of the following year she was put on trial and found guilty of offences under Article 190-1 of the RSFSR Criminal Code, committed while of unsound mind.
 Gorbanevskaya was sentenced to indefinite confinement in a psychiatric hospital where she would be treated for "sluggish schizophrenia", a diagnosis commonly applied to dissidents.
 Gorbanevskaya was released from the Kazan Special Psychiatric Hospital in February 1972.

 Life in emigration

 In December 1975, Gorbanevskaya emigrated to Paris.
+They concluded that in 1969–72 she had been committed to a psychiatric hospital for political, not medical reasons.
 There, French psychiatrists at their request examined Gorbanevskaya and found her to be mentally normal.
-They concluded that in 1969–72 she had been committed to a psychiatric hospital for political, not medical reasons.

 For a time Gorbanevskaya was a celebrity figure in the West.
 In 1976 Joan Baez released a song dedicated to Gorbanevskaya called "Natalia", written by Roy Apps, Shusha Guppy and G.T.
 Moore, on the live album From Every Stage.
 Introducing the song, Baez criticized Gorbanevskaya's internment in the psychiatric hospital and said: "It is because of people like Natalya Gorbanevskaya, I am convinced, that you and I are still alive and walking around on the face of the earth."

 Adrienne Rich also wrote "For a Sister," from the book Diving into the Wreck: Poems 1971–1972, in acknowledgement of Gorbanevskaya and other women and their wrongful imprisonment.

 For thirty years, however, Gorbanevskaya was stateless until Poland granted her citizenship in 2005.

 In 2005 Gorbanevskaya took part in They Chose Freedom, a four-part television documentary on the history of the Soviet dissident movement directed by Vladimir Kara-Murza Jr.

 In 2008, she was a signatory of the Prague Declaration on European Conscience and Communism.